optimoveproductintegration/Web-SDK-Integration-Guide/Webpage Pop-ups/create-webpage-pop-up-template.md

 	d.
 In order to preview this template, you can click on “Preview”.
 	>**Notes:**
-	>  - Preview will only work if the you HTML, CSS and JavaScript code is located within the template itself.
+	>  - Preview will only work if the HTML, CSS and JavaScript code is located within the template itself
-	>  - If your using your website’s CSS located on your website itself, you will not be able to use the “Preview”, as your CSS styles are located on your front-end website and not within the Optimove site.
+	>  - When using your front-end website’s CSS located on your front-end website itself, you will not be able to use the “Preview”, as your CSS styles are located on your front-end website and not within the Optimove site.
 In this case, in order to view your template, you will need to [execute a realtime Webpage Pop-up campaign](https://docs.optimove.com/track-and-trigger/#Webpage).
 	>